Microno95/desolver/docs/installation.rst

 `desolver` is a pure python module that builds upon the functionalities provided by numpy for a relatively efficient numerical integration library.

-Furthermore, desolver incoporates the use of `pyaudi <https://darioizzo.github.io/audi/>`_ and `pytorch <https://pytorch.org/>`_ for more advanced applications.
+Furthermore, as `desolver` relies on `autoray <https://github.com/jcmgray/autoray>` for the backend of array/tensors operations, `desolver` can easily extend to the use of other libraries such as pytorch, tensorflow, etc. in order to leverage accelerators and optimised gradient computation schemes for faster numerical integration.

-With these libraries, it is possible to incorporate gradient descent of parameters into the numerical integration of some system. :ref:`Differential Intelligence` example shows how to use pyaudi to tune the weights of a controller based on the outcome of a numerical integration.
+With the use of libraries equipped with automatic differentiation, it is possible to compute the gradients of the integrated system.

 To install `desolver` simply type: